Robust Bayesian Inference on Riemannian Submanifold: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we have developed a general Bayesian inference framework for parameters constrained to a Riemannian submanifold, showcasing the advantages of integrating manifold structure into Bayesian analysis.
-Furthermore, to address potential model misspecification issues, we introduced a novel Bayesian method, Bayesian Riemannian Penalized Exponentially Tilted Empirical Likelihood (RPETEL), for robust statistical inference of manifold-valued parameters.
-This approach eliminates the need for a correct likelihood specification and accurately captures the uncertainty in the parameters with provable asymptotic guarantees.
-Through numerical studies, we demonstrate that our method outperforms other state-of-the-art methods in terms of inference precision.
+In this paper, we have developed a general Bayesian inference framework for parameters constrained to a Riemannian submanifold, highlighting the benefits of incorporating manifold structure into Bayesian analysis.
+To further address potential model misspecification, we proposed a novel Bayesian method—Bayesian Riemannian Penalized Exponentially Tilted Empirical Likelihood (RPETEL)—for robust statistical inference with manifold-valued parameters.
+This approach avoids the need for a correctly specified likelihood and provides accurate uncertainty quantification with provable asymptotic guarantees.
+Numerical studies demonstrate that our method outperforms state-of-the-art alternatives in terms of inferential precision.

-In this paper, our theoretical analysis is concentrated on the mixing time of the Riemannian random-walk Metropolis algorithm.
-Future research could broaden this study to include the Riemannian Metropolis-adjusted Langevin and Hamiltonian Monte Carlo algorithms, which utilize higher-order information of the likelihood or loss function.
-Another interesting direction for future research is to extend the current method to accommodate additional inequality constraints on the parameters.
-Lastly, while this work primarily focuses on scenarios where the parameter space has a trivial or explicit embedding in an ambient Euclidean space, exploring more general Riemannian manifolds without explicit Euclidean embeddings, as well as parameter spaces with unknown manifold structures, such as those encountered in text, network, and graph data, presents a promising venue for future research.
+Our theoretical analysis in this work focuses on the mixing time of the Riemannian random-walk Metropolis algorithm.
+Future work may extend this analysis to the Riemannian Metropolis-adjusted Langevin and Hamiltonian Monte Carlo algorithms, which leverage higher-order information from the likelihood or loss function.
+Another promising direction is to extend the current methodology to incorporate additional inequality constraints on the parameters.
+Finally, although our development centers on parameter spaces with trivial or explicit embeddings in an ambient Euclidean space, it would be of substantial interest to explore more general Riemannian manifolds without explicit Euclidean embeddings, as well as settings where the underlying manifold structure is itself unknown, such as in text, network, and graph data.